ImperialCollegeLondon/safedata_validator/docs/command_line_tools/safedata_validate.md

      database](../install/ncbi_validation.md).
   1. All location names against a locations gazetteer.

-This package can be used within other frameworks, such as the [SAFE Project website](https://safeproject.net/datasets/view_datasets).
+This package can be used within other frameworks.
 However, the package also provides a command line tool, that allows it to be  installed and run as a standalone application, for example by data managers or individual researchers.

 ## Configuring data resources